5 Basic Writing Skills and How to Improve and Highlight Them

 Writing skills for resumes

 Your resume shows employers your understanding of structure, grammar and editing.
-Resumes convey a large amount of information within a small amount of space, so your word choices is especially important.
+Resumes convey a large amount of information within a small amount of space, so your word choices are especially important.
 Use consistent verb tenses throughout the resume, make sure your formatting is consistent, check your spelling carefully and remove any repetitive information.

 Writing skills for cover letters